Research-Based

 What Are Digestive Enzymes?

-Naturally occurring digestive enzymes help break down food so we can soak up nutrients.
+Naturally occurring digestive enzymes help break down food so we can absorb nutrients effectively.
 They are a group of enzymes responsible for breaking down macromolecules into smaller building blocks for absorption.
-The major enzyme-producing systems in the human body are the:
+The major enzyme-producing organs in the human body are the:

 • Salivary glands